techquest/isw-payment-sdk-android/README.md

     public void onSuccess(PurchaseResponse response) {
     if (StringUtils.hasText(response.getOtpTransactionIdentifier())) {
 		//OTP required
-		//Ask user for OTP and authorize transaction using the otp                Transaction Identifier } else {
+		//Ask user for OTP and authorize transaction using the otpTransactionIdentifier } else {
 		//OTP not required
         //Handle and notify user of successful transaction